andreigue/andreigue.github.io/_posts/2026-05-28-the-stranger.md

 Strip away that added layer, and what remains is a more open field of immediate physical experience.

 And that's how Meursault, the stranger, lives his life.

-He does not see a different reality from everyone else; he simply refuses, or is unable, to layer reality with the moral and emotional meanings that others instinctively add to it.
+He simply refuses, or is unable, to layer reality with the moral and emotional meanings that others instinctively add to it.

 He describes his mother’s death with the same flat attention he gives to drinking coffee, feeling sunlight on his shoulder, or sand caught beneath the toenail of his big toe.
 He does not add layers of meaning onto anything.
 Nothing gets the privilege of being elevated.
 Nothing gets pushed into the sacred, the tragic, or the heroic.
 Everything stays on the same plane of immediate experience.

 It’s somewhat analogous to animals.
 If a lion is hungry, it hunts and eats.
 If it is tired, it sleeps.
 Threatened, reacts.
 Hot, seeks shade.
 There is no reflective layer of symbolic meaning added on top of these experiences.
 The lion does not stop to ask, “What is the purpose of my life?”, “Am I successful?”, or “What will society think of me?”

 ### Finding Common Ground with Absurdism